Cloud Vulnerability DB

 The vulnerability allows unauthenticated attackers to delete arbitrary files on the server.
-This can lead to remote code execution when critical files such as wp-config.php are deleted, potentially compromising the entire WordPress installation (NVD Database).
+This can lead to remote code execution when critical files such as wp-config.php are deleted.
+The potential impact is severe as it could result in complete system compromise (NVD).

-The plugin has been temporarily closed and removed from the WordPress plugin repository as of August 14, 2025, pending a full security review.
-Users are advised to immediately remove the plugin from their WordPress installations until a patched version is released (WordPress Plugin).
+The WordPress.org plugin repository has temporarily closed the Icons Factory plugin as of August 14, 2025, pending a full security review.
+Users are advised to remove the plugin until a patched version is available (WordPress Plugin).

 Free Vulnerability Assessment